risgk/digital-synth-pra32-u/PRA32-U-Change-History.md

 ## Digital Synth PRA32-U Change History

 - v2.2.2 (2024-**-**):
+    - Fix a bug that the parameters are not written to the flash when using I2S DAC, even if PRA32_U_I2S_DAC_MUTE_OFF_PIN is defined
     - Tested with Arduino-Pico version 3.7.0
 - v2.2.1 (2024-02-04):
     - No more need to install Adafruit TinyUSB Library separately from Arduino-Pico